 January 1 is often treated as a symbolic reset, a cultural insistence that renewal can be declared on demand.
-Yet for many of us, particularly those shaped by long periods of precarity, caregiving, and professional vigilance, beginnings do not arrive cleanly.
+Yet for many of us, particularly those shaped by long periods of precarity, caregiving, and professional vigilance, beginnings arrive with residue.

 Image: The Orange Suitcase